agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 some shared memory frameworks, the conit framework provides neither idealized consistency nor guaranteed high-availability, but rather some quantifiable tradeoff between both ideals.
-In this sense it is a *continuous* consistency model.
-This idea rests on the observation that many distributed applications can tolerate inconsistency among replicas if a hard upper bound on the divergence between replicas can be assumed.
+In this sense it is a *continuous* model.
+The idea rests on the observation that many applications can tolerate inconsistency among replicas if a hard upper bound on the divergence between replicas can be assumed.
 A database replication middleware designed around the conit framework would allow developers to semantically define consistency units, enforce policies bounding application-defined measurements of (in)consistency between replicas of these units, and even dynamically tune these policies on the fly, say in response to network conditions or usage patterns.

 Section \ref{sec:data-fusion} concerns data fusion.
 Now and in the future, agents in disaster scenarios will make decisions informed by